cbrown5/cbrown5.github.io/_posts/2022-09-01-PhD-projects-available.md

 ### International students

 Due to international travel restrictions international student scholarships are currently extremely limited.
 To be competitive for a scholarship international students should have been awarded a 1st Class Honours degree or equivalent (e.g. Masters with a 40 credit point research thesis) in a relevant field.
 They must be lead author on at least one publication in an internationally recognized peer-reviewed journal.
 To be considered, journals should be internationally recognized, for instance they should have an Impact Factor rating from ISI or be listed by Scimago.

-Preference will be given to international students who are already located in Australia.